-Intro ductory paragra ph: 1.
-Read the prompt t and write down your រុ position.
-Ask yourself will you c challenge, defend, or qualify?
-2. Write your introdu uctory paragraph with y our position and an "attention grabber."
-Body of essay: 3. • ur observation, reading, and personate tyou care about the subject so think Think of at least 3 examp oles for each type of ev Reading Observation Personal Experience - position: Explain their ion rebuttal paragraph example and explain yourself. e a parrot and just repeat yourself.
-A some interesting insight s to conclude the essay
+Ictory paragraph: Read the prompt and write down your position.
+Ask yourself will you o challenge, defend, or qualify?
+2. W rite your introductory paragraph with your position and an "attentior n grabber." dy c of essay: (To support your position you must inc experience as are appropriate.
+Remen PASSION. ink of at least 3 examples for each type of ex Reading vidence below: Observation Personal Experience Consider the Opposition: Explain thei the counter position rebuttal paragrapl example and explain yourself. an interesting conclusion using an effe teresting insights to conclude the essa e a parrot and just repeat yourself.